 Smart air conditioners typically use internet and Wi-Fi technology to allow you to control your air conditioning in a variety of ways – whether you’re at home or not.
 Smart air conditioners are usually mounted to walls and windows and can be operated remotely using a smartphone, tablet or computer.
 Some smart air conditioners can also be connected to smart home assistants such as Google Home or Alexa for easy voice control.
 Just like in traditional air conditioners, air filters size measurements vary, and in a smart air conditioning system, this matters a lot.
 You must ensure that you have an appropriately sized air filter, or else you risk putting a strain on your air conditioning system and pumping dirty air back into your home.

-There are a lot of things that people can do to improve indoor air quality, but without the relevant data, most remain in the dark about potential dangers in their homes and end up not taking these actions.
+Climate Zone, an air conditioning company from London, points out that there are a lot of things that people can do to improve indoor air quality, but without the relevant data, most remain in the dark about potential dangers in their homes and end up not taking these actions.
 This is where smart sensors come in: different sensors can provide alerts when pollutant levels become too high inside, allowing the homeowner to take the appropriate action before they start causing adverse health effects.

 One of the smart sensors that have become a must-have in every home is the carbon monoxide monitor.
 Since the poisonous gas is colorless and odorless, the only way to know when you have it in your home is by installing smart carbon monoxide sensors, especially in the kitchen.
 Once carbon monoxide is detected in your home, the smart sensors can send alerts to your phone or sound an alarm, allowing you to open your windows to get rid of it.